 Impulsive shopping tends to happen when a person gets caught up in the moment and spontaneously buys something.
 It’s a purchase without any forethought or planning, and it’s often not within a person’s budget.

-People who impulse shop are usually influenced by external triggers, such as seeing an item on sale or positively responding to a store’s atmosphere.
+People who impulse-shop are usually influenced by external triggers, such as seeing an item on sale or positively responding to a store’s atmosphere.
 Everyone indulges in some impulse-fueled retail therapy now and then.
+You might be just starting college and over-use your student checking account as you decorate your dorm room.
+Or you could be approaching retirement and think you deserve a new car as a reward for all your years of hard work.

 However, when these immediate gratification purchases become habitual, the behavior can morph into something uncontrollable and financially damaging.
-Taken to an extreme, potentially dire financial issues could result, such as credit card debt, bankruptcy, and foreclosure
+Taken to an extreme, potentially dire financial issues could result, such as credit card debt, foreclosure, and bankruptcy.

-When it has this kind of negative impact, it could nudge into the realm of a disorder.
+When it has this kind of negative impact, it could keep you from achieving your long-term goals and be considered a disorder.

 What Causes Impulse Shopping?